unikraft/loupe/README.md

 Solution: The APT command is likely missing a `apt-get update -q -y &&` prefix - however you do not necessarily need to modify the Docker container.
 You can simply rebuild the base container with `make rebuild-docker` and re-run Loupe.

+**Issue 8:** Loupe output messages like "write /dev/stdout: broken pipe" during the analysis.

+Solution: This is a known issue - Loupe is not redirecting the output of all children to `/dev/null` during the analysis.
+You can safely ignore this message.

 ## 7. Additional Documentation

 In addition to this README, interested readers may want to take a look at...